stackviolator/open-crucible/README.md

 Open Crucible is a playground for experimenting with prompt injections and understanding how different prompt components interact with language models.
 Built with [FastAPI](https://fastapi.tiangolo.com/) and powered by [Hugging Face Transformers](https://huggingface.co/transformers/), this project provides a web interface to test and visualize how system prompts, user prompts, and tokenization influence model outputs.

-> **Note:** This project is meant for educational and research purposes only.
-Use it responsibly and avoid any misuse.

 ---

 ## Features